-In its aspiration to instill and promote appropriate standards of conduct and ethical practices, the Board has established this code of business conduct (Code of Conduct) to be strictly complied with by the directors and members of the Management.
-For the avoidance of doubt, the provisions of this Code of Conduct is in addition to any other obligations imposed on the directors by any applicable rules, laws and regulations.
-The Board reviews the Code of Conduct periodically.
+In its aspiration to instill and promote appropriate standards of conduct and ethical practices, the board has established this code of business conduct (Code of Conduct) to be strictly complied with by the directors and members of the management.
+For the avoidance of doubt, the provision of this Code of Conduct is in addition to any other obligations imposed on the directors by any applicable rules, laws and regulations.
+The board reviews the Code of Conduct periodically.